Visit EBCF’s Commissioned Public Art

 Unlike a museum, public art is a freely accessible means to temporarily or permanently transform cities, communities, and their audiences.
 It encompasses a wide range of forms: murals, sculpture, landscape design, mosaics, lighting, textiles, video, ceramics, performance – and more.

-Over the past 12 years, the East Bay Community Foundation (EBCF) and its affiliate – The Open Circle Foundation – have partially or fully commissioned the following eight pieces of public art, among many others.
+From 2000 to 2015, the East Bay Community Foundation (EBCF) and its then affiliate – The Open Circle Foundation – partially or fully commissioned the following eight pieces of public art, among many others.

 Commissions from the East Bay Community Foundation have been accomplished through our East Bay Fund for Artists.
 Since its creation in 2003, the East Bay Fund for Artists has partnered with more than 5,000 community donors and more than 140 organizations to commission

 new works by more than 200 local artists.
 The East Bay Fund for Artists has leveraged over $2 million in new financial support for the arts in the East Bay.

 The Open Circle Foundation begins with the belief that art can constitute a vital force in the lives of individuals and communities.
 The Foundation seeks to encourage dialogue between the arts and the natural and urban environments by supporting projects that link the arts, the natural world, and local communities.
 At the bottom of the page, take a look at the map of commissioned public art–the downtown Oakland installations make a nice walking tour!